cao13jf/CMap/README.md

 ### >>>>====Jupyter Notebook Running Steps====<<<<

 The steps are explained in the jupyter notebook.
-You run it one by one and change some parameters then you could the results.
-I use 30 processes in the local tutorial which could be faster but using large memory, which helps in shape analysis step.
-Shape analyzing costs a lot of time, please be patient if you use a small number of processes.
+You run it one by one and change some parameters, then you could see the results.
+I use 30 processes in the local tutorial, which could be faster but use large memory, which helps in the shape analysis step.
+Shape analyzing costs a lot of time, so please be patient if you use a small number of processes.

 * The root folder structure is as follows (complete version).
   ```